Spain evacuates 160 more Afghans via Pakistan - NewsBreak

 Spain evacuates 160 more Afghans via Pakistan

-MADRID — (AP) — Spain’s defense ministry has completed the evacuation of another 160 Afghans who had initially been left behind following the Taliban takeover of Afghanistan.
+Spain’s defense ministry has completed the evacuation of another 160 Afghans who had initially been left behind following the Taliban takeover of Afghanistan

 The new group joins the 83 people Spain flew into an air base near Madrid on Monday.